fortrabbit/blog/opinionated-craft-4-upgrade-guide.md

 author: fl
 created: 2022-10-11
 title: Opinionated Craft CMS 4 upgrade guide
-excerpt: Everything you always wanted to know about updating to Craft 4 - but were afraid to ask.
+intro: Everything you always wanted to know about updating to Craft 4 - but were afraid to ask.
 lead: Upgrading to a new major version of Craft CMS is a bigger undertaking as you may think.
 This article aims to dive a bit deeper than the official docs.
 Here is what you need to know before getting started and some of our opinionated practices.
 figure:
   src: craft-update-poster.png